 If you worked with your teammates in an office prior to starting remote work, you may be noticing that some of them have different communication styles than they did before.

-Like so many aspects of our behavior, our communication styles can change during times of stress.
+Like so many aspects of our behavior, our communication styles can change during times of change or situational stress.

 That highlights the major shortcoming of the way we think about communication styles.